DarmaniBenjamin/odin-recipes/README.md

-This is a preview of my learn soo far.
+This is a preview of me learning hml soo far.